mooselab/hadoop-ansible/readme.md

-# Ansible Scripts for Deploying Multi-Cluster Hadoop
+# Ansible Scripts for Deploying Multi-Cluster Hadoop and HiBench

-These Ansible scripts install Multi-Clustered Hadoop setups.
+These Ansible scripts install Multi-Clustered Hadoop setups and Hibench.

 Currently only Debian based systems are supported.